'It's been a nightmare': Ex-navy ship finally towed out of Bridgewater | CBC News

 After its original departure was delayed several times due to weather conditions, the vessel was towed down the LaHave River to the ocean on Wednesday.
 It will then be towed to its final destination in Sheet Harbour.

 In early October, RJ MacIsaac Construction of Antigonish was awarded the federal government tender to dispose of the rusted ship.
-The estimated budget for removing pollutants, towing and demolition will be upwards of $2.6 million.
+A news release Wednesday said the contract for removing pollutants, towing and demolition is worth $1.8 million.

 "This was a long time coming, not just for me but for the people in our community who have been very vocal about seeing that ship removed," said federal Fisheries Minister Bernadette Jordan, the member of Parliament for South Shore-St. Margarets, which includes Bridgewater.
 "It's just a really good day for all of us."